virtee/virtee.github.io/_posts/2023-03-24-attestable-confidential-workloads-libkrun.md

 ### KBS Attest

-The client and server both serve roles in the attest phase of KBS attestation.
+The client and server both serve roles in the attest interface of KBS attestation.

 The client will do the following:
 1. Create a TEE public key.
 This key will be used by the attestation server to encrypt the passphrase of the LUKS-encrypted disk.